[Last updated: 1 February 2026, unless otherwise noted]

 An issuer must have its own website on which it must post information disclosed by it on the basis of the disclosure requirements imposed.
 Such information must be available for at least five years.
 However, financial reports must be available for a minimum of ten years from the date of disclosure.
 The information must be made available on the website as soon as possible after the information has been disclosed.

-An issuer domiciled outside the EEA must publish a general description of the main differences in minority shareholders’ rights between the Issuer’s place of domicile and Sweden on its website.
+An issuer domiciled outside the EEA must publish a general description of the main differences in minority shareholders' rights between the issuer's place of domicile and Sweden on its website.
 Such description should be updated when necessary.
-See section 9 with regard to special requirements applicable to foreign issuers.
+See the section entitled Additional information with regard to special requirements applicable to foreign issuers.

 Disclosure of financial Information

-Issuers with their primary listing on Nasdaq Stockholm and Nasdaq First North Premier Growth Market must (in addition to any obligations under any applicable legislation) disclose annual financial statements and interim reports on a quarterly basis in accordance with IFRS.
+Issuers with their primary listing on Nasdaq Stockholm and Nasdaq First North Premier Growth Market must (in addition to any obligations under any applicable legislation) disclose annual financial statements as well as interim reports on a quarterly basis and be prepared in accordance with IFRS.
 Companies listed on Nasdaq First North Growth Market are only required to disclose annual financial statements and interim reports on a half-year basis but may choose to disclose interim reports on a quarterly basis.
-The issuer’s annual financial statements should normally be so comprehensive that the annual report does not provide the market with any inside information.

 The annual financial statement must include information regarding the proposed dividend per share (if the board of directors proposes that no dividend shall be paid to the shareholders, this should be clearly stated in the report) and the planned date of the annual general meeting.
 Further, the annual financial statement must contain information where and in which week the annual financial report will be made available to the public.
 Each annual financial statement and interim report must begin with a summary of the most important information, which should at least include the issuer's net turnover, earnings per share and forecasts, if any.
 The half year report must at least contain the information required under IAS 34 – Half Year Reporting.